CharlieNestor/statistical_analysis_candlestick_patterns/README.md

 ## Usage

-The Streamlit app provides an interactive interface for analyzing candlestick patterns:
+The Streamlit app provides an interactive interface for analysing candlestick patterns.
+It is recommended to set the background color to white for better visibility.

 1. Select a stock from the dropdown or enter a custom ticker.
 2. Choose a candlestick pattern to analyze.